-- (1) To initialize the serial bus interface, set the RE bit in the SS0ER register to 1 (enable data reception), the RIE bit to 1 (enable receive data register full or overrun error interrupt request), then dummy read the SS0RDR register. - (2) Data is received by inputting a clock to the SSCK0 pin. - (3) After receiving one frame of data, the RDRF bit in the SS0SR register becomes 1 (received data left in the SS0RDR register), and the data received is stored in the SS0RDR register.
-When storing the received data, a receive data register full interrupt occurs. - (4) In the receive data register full interrupt handling, read the received data from the SS0RDR register.
-When reading, the RDRF bit becomes 0 (no data left in the SS0RDR register). - (5) When the last frame of data is received, set the RIE bit to 0 (disable receive data register full or overrun error interrupt request), the RE bit to 0 (disable data reception), and prepare for transmission.
+- [1] To perform the initial setting on the serial bus interface, set the RE bit in the SS0ER register to 1 (enable data reception), the RIE bit to 1 (enable receive data register full or overrun error interrupt request), then dummy read the SS0RDR register. - [2] Data is received by inputting a clock to the SSCK0 pin while the $\overline{SCS0}$ pin is held low. - [3] After receiving one frame of data, the RDRF bit in the SS0SR register becomes 1 (received data left in the SS0RDR register), and the data received is stored in the SS0RDR register.
+When storing the received data, a receive data register full interrupt occurs. - [4] In the receive data register full interrupt handling, read the received data from the SS0RDR register.
+When reading the SS0RDR register, the RDRF bit becomes 0 (no data left in the SS0RDR register). - [5] When the last frame of data is received, set the RIE bit to 0 (disable receive data register full or overrun error interrupt request), the RE bit to 0 (disable data reception), and prepare for transmission.